VenkteshV/OneStopOptimizer/README.md

 Your onestop optimizer package that implements Binary versions of Bayesian optimization and Particle Swarm optimization reusing existing libraries for use cases of model selection and feature selection.

-The algorithms implemented are :
+The algorithms implemented are <br />
-:boom Bayesian Optimization
+:boom: Bayesian Optimization <br />
-:star Bayesian Optimization with Warm start.
+:star Bayesian Optimization with Warm start.<br />
-:exclamation Particle swarm opitmization
+:exclamation Particle swarm opitmization<br />
-:star Simulated Annealing
+:star Simulated Annealing<br />

 More additions are welcome.
 Please raise an issue or implement and feel free to submit a PR